ManageIQ/guides/providers/dev-guide.md

 As for the missing toolbar, adding the plural of the entity name for list and singular for the detail page to this file `/app/helpers/application_helper/toolbar/Xs_center.rb` is needed + register itself here:
 `/app/helpers/application_helper/toolbar_chooser.rb:439` (2 places in that file, 1 for singular and 1 for plural).
-Then automagic should work.
+Then it automagically should work.

 ## Exposing the Live Metrics for Entity

-If the metric graphs should be displayed for your entity, you need to do following:
+If the metric graphs should be displayed for your entity, you need to do the following:

 * `app/controllers/application_controller/performance.rb`,
 * including the `LiveMetricMixin` in the entity model,